|

 S.P.A.R.E.
 RECOMMENDS FRONTLINE

-It is of the utmost importance to give your pet flea medication.
-Fleas and tic infestations are very dangerous and uncomfortable for your cat.
+the utmost importance to give your pet flea medication.
+Fleas and tic

+There are several flea and tic medications available in Egypt.
 All flea and tic medications are administered depending on the weight of your cat.
+Ask your vet which one suits your pet best

 Frontline: Available at Sami's Pet Shop.